thesadru/disnake/docs/ext/commands/commands.rst

 .. warning::

-    Be careful on how you write your global checks, as it could also lock you out of your own bot.
+    Be careful on how yo write yor global checks, as it cold also lock yo ot of yor own bot.

 .. need a note on global check once here I think